 Poet Catherine Pierce: My three-year-old has recently taken to painting, and I know I’m biased, but I’m pretty enthralled.

 Artist Ira Joel Haber: Since I live in New York City I see tons of art.
-Recently shows were the Gauguin at the MOMA also the Sigmar Polke at the MOMA, the Futurist show at the Guggenheim was extraordinary and difficult because of what they stood for, a real problem but great art.
+Recent shows were the Gauguin at the MoMA and the Sigmar Polke at the MoMA; the Futurist show at the Guggenheim was extraordinary and difficult because of what they stood for, a real problem but great art.

 Read any good books lately?

 Poet Catherine Pierce: Most recently, Oscar Wilde’s The Picture of Dorian Gray, Sherman Alexie’s Blasphemy, and Keetje Kuipers’s The Keys to the Jail.